dm03514/computer-assisted-debugging/README.md

 - Automatic Documentation
 - Testability

+It's intended to be a place to codify common playbooks, and to execute them as soon as an incident starts.

 ---

 Debugging software is a foundational skill for software engineering.
 Unfortunately, industry and academia do a poor job of teaching it.
 This results in a wide range of skills between effective debuggers and ineffective debuggers.
 Computer assisted debugging provides a way for effective debuggers to encode their strategies and approaches into executable playbooks, by modeling debugging as a graph.
 We see this with artifacts like playbooks.
 In much the way there are patterns for software construction and playbooks for service operation there exists patterns and playbooks for debugging.
 I think as an industry we can do much better job of teaching techniques to assist in debugging.